-Policy benefit may cease to be payable if the claimant refuses to attend any available rehabilitation that is deemed appropriate by MetLife.
+Policy benefit (including any lump sum benefit) may cease to be payable if the claimant refuses to attend any available rehabilitation that is deemed appropriate by MetLife.

 For those employers for whom the Equality Act 2010 applies, it is a requirement of the Equality Act 2010 that such employers make adjustments to working conditions where it is reasonable to do so and MetLife requires that the employer will comply with this.